Dollar-Cost Averaging Simulator

 What this tool does

 This tool simulates dollar-cost averaging outcomes by calculating portfolio value when investing a fixed amount monthly over a set period, then compares the result with an equivalent lump sum invested at the start.
-The simulation models growth based on your expected annual return and volatility assumptions, showing how regular contributions accumulate over time.
+The simulation models growth based on your expected annual return, showing how regular contributions accumulate over time.
 Monthly investment amount, investment duration, and expected return are the primary drivers of final portfolio value.
-The tool illustrates outcomes under a single return and volatility scenario—it does not model multiple possible market paths or account for taxes, fees, or changes to contribution amounts.
+The tool illustrates outcomes under a single constant-return scenario—it does not model multiple possible market paths or account for taxes, fees, or changes to contribution amounts.
 Results are for educational illustration only and reflect mathematical projections based on your inputs, not forecasts of actual market performance.

 Enter Values